Alice Charbonnet-Kellermann

 Her father was a French judge, and her formative years were spent in a variety of countries.

 She married violinist Frederick William Kellermann; their daughter Annette Kellermann was a long-distance swimmer, vaudeville entertainer, film actress, and educator.

 Alice and Frederick established a music school in Phillip Street, Sydney, and Alice became a distinguished figure on Sydney's concert scene.
 She gave many afternoon recitals at gatherings at Phillip Street and at her home in Potts Point, and appeared in many larger concerts.
 After moving to Melbourne in 1901 without her husband, Alice became a music teacher at Simpson's School, Mentone, where she commanded a high fees because of her experience and the high results she obtained with students.
 In 1907 she retired to Paris, but continued giving concerts.

+She is buried in Père Lachaise cemetery in Paris.